vinayhegde1990/devops-notes/docs/source/Generic.rst

 Generic
 ************

-*Some useful links to cover the basics of Programming*
+*Some useful links to explain the concepts of Programming*

 ########
 Concepts